Martin-Garcia95/BaSP-A2022-Etapa-1/README.md

         Today i created the folder week 06 along with the new files for login and sign up section 25-09-22
-        Today i worked with the login section of the html, js and css
+        Today i worked with the login section of the html, js and css 26-09-22
+        Today i worked with my coworkers during a meet to learn more about js 27-09-22
+        Today i can complete the project with all the details